hqlinh123/SerdaoTest/README.md

 We hope that you will enjoy taking this test, best of luck!

-# Run project on io and android
+# Run project on ios and android
 - yarn install
 - cd ios && pod install
 - yarn ios